-Step Hously Rate: The hourly rate of a step in a pay schedule (56 or 40 hour).
+Step Hourly Rate: The hourly rate of a step in a pay schedule (56 or 40 hour).

-Step Hearly LIT: The avertime (OT) rate which is 1.5x the Step Hourly Rate.
+Step Hourly OT: The overtime (OT) rate which is 1.5x the Step Hourly Rate.

-Step HOF: The holiday overtime rate for Fire ranks paid at 1/2 of the Step Hourly Rate for persons working on a City recognized Holiday.
+Step HOF: The holiday overtime rate for Fire ranks paid at 1 and 1/2 of the Step Hourly Rate for

-CITY OF FORT WORTH Fire Civil Service Classifications Salary Schedule for FY 2018-2019
+CITY OF FORT WORTH Fire Civil Service Classifications Salary Schedule for FY 2023-2024